Alternate nostril breathing, well-being breathing.

 And what about the sinuses?

 While the alternate nostril breathing technique has many benefits, to benefit from them you need to be able to breathe!
-And therefore with a clear nose and sinuses.
+And that means having a clear nose and sinuses.

 Find here our 5 natural tips for taking care of your nose and sinuses .